+86 18221094035

 4. System Isolation

-• Close permeate valve, fully open concentrate valve
+• Close permeate valves; fully open concentrate valves

 • Keep membrane housing vent valves open